kmaehashi/flake8-force/README.md

 ## Usage

+You can enable the `flake8-force` plugin by either:

-* Specify the option via the command line: `flake8 --force-check ...`.
+* Specifying the option via the command line: `flake8 --force-check ...`.
-* Add `force-check = True` to the flake8 configuration file.
+* Adding `force-check = True` to the flake8 configuration file.

 ## Tips for checking Cython code